-I graduated from Baylor in 2007 with a business degree in real estate and entrepreneurship and currently live in Rancho Sienna in Georgetown, TX with my wife, Shana, and our sons, James and Connor.
+I graduated from Baylor in 2007 with a business degree in entrepreneurship and real estate and currently live in Rancho Sienna in Georgetown, TX with my wife, Shana, and our sons, James (8) and Connor (5).
 I work for a commercial real estate development group, StoneCrest Investments, based out of Round Rock, TX.
 Between my family and work, my schedule is a little hectic, but I try to squeeze photography into the evenings and weekends as much as I can.

 The period that probably influenced my work most was the couple years before my first son, James, was born.
 I focused my free time shooting film with antique medium-format cameras, and mostly long exposures at night.
-I shot everything manually and it forced me to really learn and understand the correlation between shutter speed, aperture, film speed (ISO), limitations of the film/equipment, and assessing the conditions of a given scene.
-In turn, I feel that it drastically improved my digital shooting as well.
+I shot everything manually and it forced me to really learn and understand the correlation between shutter speed, aperture, film speed (ISO), reciprocity failure, and assessing the conditions of a given scene.
+Even though I don't have time any longer to shoot film for fun, I feel that it drastically improved my digital shooting as well.

 While it can be very time consuming, I have occasionally taken on editing tasks where certain details or entire sections of photos need to be replaced.
 Sometimes it's from a series of photos where one shot is the best for certain reasons, but small details are better in other shots from the same series.
 The complexity can vary quite a bit depending on each individual case, and because of the time involved, this is not something I do on a regular basis.